DotTech/HTML5-Raycaster/readme.txt

 (0.5.2) Experimented with floor casting, but it costs too much performance.
         For that reason a gradient is used as floor.
         Added sky background
-(0.6)   Implemented sprite rendering.
-        Refactored the code so that it could be stored in seperate files and added more comments
+(0.6)   Refactored the code so that it could be stored in seperate files and added more comments
+        Implemented sprite rendering

 Planned features:
 - Sectors
 - Variable height walls

+Optimizations/fixes planned:
+- When drawing a wall slice, remember intersection and use it during sprite rendering to avoid having to search for blocking walls
+- Sprites look kinda odd when drawn at angle=0, still haven't figured out why...
+- Overall performance analysis is required to find bottlenecks